Suzy McKee Charnas: Personal life and death

 Charnas lived in New Mexico.
 She died on January 2, 2023, at the age of 83.

 Awards and critical reception

 Director Guillermo del Toro assessed Charnas' The Vampire Tapestry as “flawless” on Twitter in 2015, saying later “It may be her masterpiece.”
 Polly Shulman wrote that "the Holdfast tetralogy offers a fascinating look back at the permutations of the feminist imagination in recent years, and it underlines the ideals and challenges faced by feminists -- sometimes on purpose and sometimes in spite of itself."

 She won the 1980 Nebula Award for her psychological vampire novella, Unicorn Tapestry, and the 1990 Hugo Award for her feminist werewolf short story, “Boobs.”
 She received three Otherwise Awards, two retroactively, for novels in The Holdfast Chronicles series, beginning with 1974's Walk to the End of the World.
 Charnas was awarded the James Tiptree Jr. Award for The Conqueror's Child" (1999).

+The Vampire Tapestry was included in David Pringle's 1988 book, Modern Fantasy: The Hundred Best Novels.